rust-lang/rfcs/text/0000-repr-type-aliases.md

 * Let type aliases shadow all valid representations.
 This isn't ideal since there is no way to override the shadowing besides nesting your code in a new module and then re-exporting it outside that module, which is very messy.
 * Expand the list of unshadowable representations every edition where necessary.

-## Capital letters

-You could require that the types start with capital letters- oh, right, `repr(C)` is a thing.

 # Prior art
 [prior-art]: #prior-art